Self-Study and External Review Process

 - How appropriate is the senior exercise, given the department/program goals?
 How does it help students integrate the information, concepts, and skills that they have learned?

 - How well-prepared are majors for graduate study?
-How successful are majors in getting into graduate school?
-What other post-graduate alternatives do the majors pursue?
+How successful are majors in getting into graduate school or finding employment?
+What kinds of post-graduate occupations do the majors pursue?

 - How do department/program offerings help all students lead satisfying, productive lives?
-Does the curriculum offer courses that provide useful skills and knowledge for students who will take only one or two courses in the concentration?
+Does the curriculum offer courses that provide transferable skills and knowledge for students who will take only one or two courses?

 - What courses outside of the department/program do faculty advisors encourage students to take?

-- How fully does the major take advantage of courses at the other Claremont College Colleges?
+- How fully does the major take advantage of courses at the other Claremont Colleges?

 - To what extent do professors find their teaching at Pomona College satisfying?
 How can the department/program help faculty members continue to improve their pedagogy or develop new areas of teaching expertise?